zakk-h/TrailPathDesigner/README.md

 ## Time Complexity

-The time complexity of the Trail Designer GeoPortal algorithm in terms of the number of nodes (N) \(O(N^2)\).
+The time complexity of the Trail Designer GeoPortal algorithm in terms of the number of nodes is O(N^2).
 This is because for each point processed, the algorithm may need to check proximity against all previously visited points, resulting in a quadratic relationship.
 There are a fixed number of edges - a linear function of N.

 ### Potential Optimizations